DavidHostler/NattyOrNot/README.md

 # NattyOrNot
-This is a project I'm doing for fun and humour, more or less.
+This is a project born of gym-bro humour and a general love of software development.

 This project is a full stack web application that permits users to upload an image of their physique and get a response as to whether they